emil-guirguis/MeterTrack/backend/README.md

 The API connects to the following collections in your `meterdb` database:
 - `users` - User accounts and authentication
-- `buildings` - Building information and management
+- `locations` - Location information and management
 - `equipment` - Equipment inventory and maintenance
 - `contacts` - Customer and vendor contacts
 - `meters` - Meter configurations and readings